-Giving yourself a full-color makeover may seem harmless and unobtrusive, but it's actually one of the most prominent causes of hair damage.
+Giving yourself a full-color makeover may seem harmless, but it's actually one of the most prominent causes of hair damage.
 When you color or bleach your hair, you're forcing each of your cuticles to open so they become porous and can remove the previous pigment of your hair color.
 This weakens the hair strands, making them more susceptible to breakage, split ends, and dryness.

 Hair damage culprit: Heat styling